x90skysn3k/brutespray/README.md

 * v1.3
     * added the ability to stop on success
     * added the ability to reference custom userlists and passlists
-    * added the ability to specify specific user & passwords
+    * added the ability to specify specific users & passwords